Scientific Evidence that iPad Apps Work for Aphasia Therapy

 Easy to Use Independently

-The study provided a 20-minute orientation to the app, but otherwise left participants to independently decide what to practice.
+The study provided a 15-minute orientation to the iPad operation and app, but otherwise left participants to independently decide what to practice.
 Each participant was asked to email their results to the researcher after completing the exercises.
-While the protocol required them to use the app at least 20 minute a day, some were so motivated and engaged that they used the app for up to 2 hours.
+While the protocol required them to use the app at least 20 minutes a day, some were so motivated and engaged that they used the app for up to 2 hours.
 No one had difficulty using the app.

 Improvements that Last

 The gains made while using Language Therapy were maintained long after the participants stopped daily use.
 The most dramatic improvements were seen in people with more severe aphasia.
-The study was well-controlled with a non-language activity (Bejeweled) in a multiple baselines crossover design, so we know these changes were not attributable to simply the mental stimulation of using the iPad or spontaneous recovery.
+The study was well-controlled with a non-language activity (the game Bejeweled) in a multiple baselines crossover design, so we know these changes were not attributable to simply the mental stimulation of using the iPad or spontaneous recovery.

 Adds to Speech Therapy